UTEP vs. North Texas NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- UTEP and its opponents have combined for 55 points -- this matchup's over/under -- only twice this year.
+- UTEP and its opponents have scored at least 55 points -- this matchup's point total -- just two times this year.

-- North Texas has combined with its opponents to score more than 55 points in three of eight games this season.
+- North Texas' games have gone over 55 points in three of eight chances this season.

-- Saturday's total is 4.9 points higher than the combined 50.1 PPG average of the two teams.
+- The average total in Miners games this season is 52.4, 2.6 points fewer than Saturday's over/under of 55 .

-- This contest's total is 0.6 points above the 54.4 these two squads combine to surrender per game this season.

 UTEP Stats and Trends